zeek/zeek-docs/scripts/policy/frameworks/management/controller/api.zeek.rst

    cluster configuration(s).

-   :reqid: a request identifier string, echoed in the response event.
+   :param reqid: a request identifier string, echoed in the response event.

-   :deployed: when true, returns the deployed configuration (if any),
+   :param deployed: when true, returns the deployed configuration (if any),
        otherwise the staged one (if any).